 What makes this marinated olives recipe different than others?

-The ingredients used in making these Persian marinated olives are what makes this recipe unique. the acidity of pomegranate molasses mixed with mint and infused into fresh olives makes a great combo that is completed by the use of walnuts which bring creaminess and a subtle balance of flavor to the recipe.
+The ingredients used in making these Persian style olives are what makes this recipe unique. the acidity of pomegranate molasses mixed with mint and infused into olives makes a great combo that is completed by the use of walnuts which bring creaminess and a subtle balance of flavor to the recipe.

 How to make marinated olives with walnuts?

 Start with olives.
 Green olives are best for this recipe.
 Place them in a bowl and add walnuts, chopped mint, garlic and walnuts to it.
 Next, add in pomegranate molasses and olive oil.
-Using a spoon, mix all the ingredients well until they’re fully combined.
-It’s important to refrigerate these marinated olives for at least an hour before serving.
+Using a spoon, mix all the ingredients well until they're fully combined.
+It's important to refrigerate these for at least an hour before serving.
 However, I suggest refrigerating for one or two days so the flavors are fully infused and combined.

-Notes and tips to make Persian Marinated Olives Recipe:
+Notes and tips to make this Recipe:

 - This Persian spicy marinated olives recipe with walnuts and pomegranates calls for green olives.
 Depending on the size of the olives, you can either use them whole or chopped.